H-uru/dirtsand/README.md

    or uuid-ossp bundle, you can get it and build it yourself from the sources provided at:  http://www.ossp.org/pkg/lib/uuid/

-   Once you have the ossp, you can add it to the dirtsand database by running the import script:
+   In versions of Postgres **older than** 9.x, you will need to use the import script to add the uuid extension to the dirtsand database:

    ```
    $ sudo -u postgres psql -d dirtsand < /path/to/uuid-ossp.sql